luslab/oz-bulk-rnaseq/G. Read Quantification.md

 1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
 2. Raw Counts: The number of reads overlapping with a transcript.

-Where as IGV is used as an initial glance at coverage, these methods normalise & objectively quantify gene expression.
+Where as IGV is used as an initial glance at coverage, these methods normalise & objectively quantify gene expression.  - To compare the expression rates of individual genes between samples you need to **quantify the number of reads per gene.**

 ## FPKM
 Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads.
 Fragment refers to read pairs from paired-end reads (counting fragments and not individual reads )